SAP-samples/btp-services-intelligent-routing/04-Map Custom Domain Routes/README.md

 9. Download certificate signing request corresponding to the new key:

     ```console
-    cf custom-domain-get-csr key1 key1_unsigned.pem
+    cf custom-domain-get-csr keyazuretemp keyazuretemp_unsigned.pem
     ```

     ![Download signing request](./images/02.png)

-    > Note: The file key1_unsigned.pem is downloaded to your current working directory.
+    > Note: The file keyazuretemp_unsigned.pem is downloaded to your current working directory.
 Use `pwd` (for Linux/macOs) or `dir` (Windows) to find out the current working directory.

 10. Install certbot client on local machine.